enterloper/create-user-flow/flow.md

 ![my.scouting.org create account view](./assets/MYST_create_account.png "my.scouting.org
 create account preview")

-#### Route Three: Visiting my.scouting.org via Invitation/QR code/email
+### Route Three: Visiting my.scouting.org via Invitation or QR or email

-If the user is provided with a URL via an invitation/QR code/email, they will be directed to the above page with a route similar to:
+If the user is provided with a URL via an invitation, QR code, email, they will be directed to the above page with a route similar to:
 <br />
 `my.scouting.org/online-registration/create-account/{RecordIdentifier}`